 What is the Lord trying to teach you in your fear today?
 Share in the comments below.

 Author’s Note: Since the writing of this post I had a beautiful 6lb 6oz baby girl as a healthy VBAC.
 I had a wonderful doctor and an incredible team of prayer warriors who made this little miracle possible.
 Some may say my fears were unwarranted and discount them, but I am a firm believer in the fact that no matter what the outcome will be, God must allow us to experience our fears in order for us to grow in love and trust in Him.
 If you are experiencing fear today, give it to Him.
 Choose love!
 He WILL come through for you, I promise.
 Blessings!

-Carolyn Pereira, Contributing Writer
+Carolyn Pereira, Guest Writer

 Carolyn is a wife of eight years and a mother of five littles.
 She runs the blog Particularly Called and attempting to start another business while her husband works full time for the Post Office.
 Their life is crazy insane but grounded in the peace that comes from an intimate and unshakable relationship with God.
 ParticularlyCALLED is a ministry that seeks to help you discover a deep and passionate love affair with God, your calling, and the person you have the capacity to become.
 Read more about her family on her About Page.
 You may connect with her on Facebook or Pinterest.